MathiasVDA/Yasgui/docs/user-guide.md

 2. **Use CORS Proxy**: Configure a CORS proxy in YASGUI settings (if provided by administrator)
 3. **Use Desktop/Server Version**: Run YASGUI locally or server-side where CORS doesn't apply
 4. **Server-Side Proxy**: Query through a backend service

+#### Local Endpoint Issues

+**Symptoms:**
+- Cannot connect to localhost or 127.0.0.1 endpoints
+- "Mixed content blocked" or similar errors
+- Permission denied when querying local server

+**Explanation:**
+Browsers block HTTP requests to local endpoints from HTTPS pages (mixed content policy).
+This is a security feature to prevent malicious websites from accessing your local services.

+**Solutions:**
+1. **Grant Browser Permission**:
+   - Click "Allow" when the browser prompts for permission
+   - See [Querying Local Endpoints](#querying-local-endpoints) for detailed instructions with screenshots
+2. **Check Permission Settings**:
+   - Click the lock/info icon in the address bar
+   - Find "Insecure content" or "Mixed content" setting
+   - Change to "Allow" and reload
+3. **Verify Local Server is Running**:
+   - Open `http://localhost:PORT/` in a new tab
+   - Ensure you see your SPARQL endpoint's interface
+4. **Check Port Number**: Common SPARQL ports are 3030 (Fuseki), 7200 (GraphDB), 3333 (Blazegraph)
+5. **Try 127.0.0.1**: If `localhost` doesn't work, try `http://127.0.0.1:PORT/`
+6. **Enable CORS on Local Server**: Configure your SPARQL server to allow CORS requests
+7. **Use HTTPS for Local Endpoint**: Set up SSL/TLS on your local server (advanced)

+**Browser-Specific Notes:**
+- **Edge/Chrome/Vivaldi**: Look for shield icon in address bar to manage blocked content
+- **Firefox**: May need to adjust `security.mixed_content.block_active_content` in about:config
+- **Safari**: Enable "Disable local file restrictions" in Develop menu

 #### Slow Queries